Three Heavenly Seals

 The Three Heavenly Seals, also known as Ch'ŏnbuin, as recounted in the Samguk yusa (13th c.), were tokens of authority bestowed from the god Hwanin to his son Hwanung for his descent from the heavens.

 Though the relics are often associated with Bronze Age of Korea due to their material and production methods, their significance and meaning lie more on Korean shamanism and native beliefs.

 Overview

-According to 20th century pro-Japanese Korean historian Ch'oe Namsŏn, the treasures consist of three bronze items; a bronze dagger, a bronze mirror and a bronze bell.
+According to 20th century Korean historian Ch'oe Namsŏn, the treasures consist of three bronze items; a bronze dagger, a bronze mirror and a bronze bell.
 These items were mostly used as religious symbols rather than tools of intended purpose, and are considered unique to the Korean people and their heritage.
 The relics and their variants are part of the shamanistic tools called mugu and are still used to this day by Korean shamans, though many of them have been succeeded by other ritual devices such as the mengdu.